Jodi Dean

-Jodi Dean (born April 9, 1962) is an American political theorist and professor in the Political Science department at Hobart and William Smith Colleges in New York state.
-She held the Donald R. Harter ’39 Professorship of the Humanities and Social Sciences from 2013 to 2018.
+Jodi Dean (born 1962) is an American political theorist and professor in the political science department at Hobart and William Smith Colleges in New York state.
+She held the Donald R. Harter '39 Professorship of the Humanities and Social Sciences from 2013 to 2018.
 Dean has also held the position of Erasmus Professor of the Humanities in the Faculty of Philosophy at Erasmus University Rotterdam.
-She is the author and editor of thirteen books.
-Her most recent book is titled Comrade: An Essay on Political Belonging (Verso 2019).
+She is the author and editor of thirteen books, including Comrade: An Essay on Political Belonging (Verso 2019).

-Biography

-Dean received her B.A. in History from Princeton University in 1984.
-She received her MA, MPhil, and PhD from Columbia University in 1992.
-Before joining the Department of Political Science at Hobart and William Smith Colleges, she taught at the University of Texas at San Antonio.
-She has held visiting research appointments at the Institute for the Human Sciences in Vienna, McGill University in Montreal, and Cardiff University in Wales.
-She is an active member of the Party for Socialism and Liberation.
+Career

+Dean received a B.A. from Princeton University in 1984.
+She received a M.A. and a PhD from Columbia University.

+In 1993, Dean joined the faculty of Hobart and William Smith Colleges.
+From 2013 to 2018, she held the Donald R. Harter ’39 Professorship of the Humanities and Social Sciences.
+Dean has taught courses on feminist theory, political theory, critical studies, and communism.
+Dean is also the Erasmus Professor in Philosophy at Erasmus University Rotterdam.

+Dean was formerly a co-editor of the journal Theory and Event.
+Dean has additionally held fellowships at Birkbeck (University of London), Cardiff University, Cornell University, McGill University, and the Institute for Human Sciences.

+On April 13, 2024, Hobart and William Smith Colleges president Mark Gearan issued a statement announcing that Dean had been "relieved of classroom duties" following an essay she wrote for Verso Books, in which "she spoke about feeling exhilarated and energized by the paragliders on October 7" and called the attacks "acts of bravery and defiance".
+In a posting to the social media website X, Dean confirmed she had been relieved of teaching responsibilities.
+The suspension was lifted in July 2024.

+Dean is a member of the American Political Science Association, the Association for the Study of Law, Culture, and the Humanities, and the Law and Society Association.
+She is on the council of Progressive International.

 Work

 Emphasizing the use of Leninism, psychoanalysis, and certain postmodernist theories, Dean has made contributions to political theory, media studies and third-wave feminism, most notably with her theory of communicative capitalism—the online merging of democracy and capitalism into a single neoliberal formation that subverts the democratic impulses of the masses by valuing emotional expression over logical discourse.
-She has spoken and lectured in Austria, Belgium, Canada, Croatia, the Czech Republic, Denmark, Ecuador, England, Germany, Hungary, Ireland, Italy, the Netherlands, Norway, Peru, Turkey, the United States, and Wales.
-She was formerly co-editor of the political theory journal Theory & Event.